 People can be knowledgeable about their own practice without necessarily having the right skills to develop and build confidence in others.
 New starters often experience poor on-the-job training because staff lack insight into training methods and are inadequately equipped to competently share their knowledge and expertise, assess or give feedback on performance.

-Employers make lot of assumptions; not everyone shares the same vision of what a good induction and orientation looks like.
+Employers make a lot of assumptions; not everyone shares the same vision of what a good induction and orientation look like.
 So, plans need to include regular staff briefings and updates, that generate shared insight into the expected outcomes for newcomers in terms of required standards of performance at various stages, and how existing staff can effectively facilitate this.

 The development of a company’s future workforce depends on the capabilities of existing staff.
 An induction plan delivered by those lacking the right knowledge skills and attitudes is pointless.
 Ineffective training can be detrimental to relationships and quality of work.
-It lengthens the time it takes for newcomers to settle in, adjust and assume responsibility, in addition it increases the potential for non-compliance, errors and underperformance.
+It lengthens the time it takes for newcomers to settle in, adjust and assume responsibility, in addition, it increases the potential for non-compliance, errors and underperformance.
 Without well trained and informed trainers’ induction becomes an exercise without meaning and one that’s relatively unproductive.

 5. Failure to effectively evaluate the induction process and gain feedback directly from newcomers and existing employees.